-Vitamin B12: Vitamin B12 belongs to the water-soluble B complex vitamin and can be helpful fighting against depression and mood disorders.
-Studies show that Vitamin B12 plays a vital role in cognitive health and performance.
-It boosts energy, concentration, and helps your nervous system to function properly5.
+Vitamin B12 belongs to the water-soluble B complex vitamin family, which plays a major role in regulating your moods and mental health.
+Studies show that Vitamin B12 supports cognitive health and performance, boosts energy and concentration, and helps your nervous system to function properly5.
 Aging, digestive issues, conditions like pernicious anemia, and following 'fad' diets can lead to a B12 deficiency.

-Ashwagandha: Ashwagandha is a herb that has been used for thousands of years to treat stress and burnout8.
+Ashwagandha is an herb that has been used for thousands of years to treat stress and burnout8.
 It helps condition the body, mind, and nervous system to be more resilient to stressors.
 This not only supports a calm, balanced, upbeat moods, it can also help protect the brain from degenerative damage.

-Curcumin: Curcumin is the active nutrient in turmeric root, known for its positive effects on the inflammation response.
-Inflammation in the brain is thought to be at the root of anxiety-related issues.
-It's a powerful antioxidant and anti-inflammatory herb that protects almost every organ in the body, including the brain and gut.
+Curcumin is the active nutrient in turmeric root, known for its positive effects on the inflammation response.
+Inflammation in the brain is thought to be at the root of many mental health issues.
+Curcumin is a powerful antioxidant that protects almost every organ in the body, including the brain and gut.
 Several studies report its multiple health benefits and therapeutic effects on human health9,10.

 3. Treating generalized anxiety disorder with second generation antipsychotics: a systematic review and meta-analysis, 2011 Jun;31(3):326-33. doi: 10.1097/JCP.0b013e31821b2b3f